Mites on dogs are small wingless eight legged insects which occur very commonly throughout the animal and plant kingdoms.

 The dog usually is intensely itchy and may rub large areas of skin raw.
 Puppies often develop a very dry skin with large scales and loss of hair in tufts.

-The mites on dogs burrow into the outer layer of the skin to lay their eggs.
+The mites burrow into the outer layer of the skin to lay their eggs.
 Fortunately, because it does not burrow very deeply, it is easily treated.

 Insecticidal washes or medicated shampoos are usually prescribed as these are safe.
 Long-coated dogs should be clipped before treatment.
 Washes are repeated weekly until all signs of irritation have disappeared and the hair grows again.